BrunoD3V/GereTaxi/README.md

 # GereTaxi

-This app is the final project of the course Programação 4 of Informática e Comunicações.
+This app is the final project of the course Programação 4 of Informatics and Communications of IPB.
+It's an android project